The mission of the Center for Collaborative Education (CCE) is to transform schools to ensure that all students succeed.

 The Why of Our Work

-CCE envisions a just and equitable world in which every student is college- and career-ready, and prepared to become a compassionate, thoughtful, and contributing global citizen.
-We seek to influence the larger public’s view on education to better support change that fosters democratic and equitable schools.
+Founded in 1994, CCE envisions a just and equitable world where every student is college- and career-ready and prepared to become a compassionate, thoughtful, and contributing global citizen.
+CCE partners with public schools and districts to create and sustain effective and equitable schools.

 It's All About Educational Equity